 Press the <DATA> key and immediately hang up.
-Pressing the <DATA> key when you are online disconnects the data link and places the modem back on-hook.
-Pressing the <DATA> key for three seconds or longer causes the RX-Series to dial the telephone number stored in memory location 0.
+Pressing the <DATA> key when you are on-line disconnects the data link and places the modem back onhook.
+Pressing the <DATA> key for three seconds or longer causes the modem to dial the telephone number stored in memory location 0.
 The <DATA> key can also be pressed immediately after the <TEST> key to initiate the self-test capability when &Q0 is set.
-In this case, the RX-Series generates a self-test pattern to be transmitted and received while the test is in progress.
+In this case, the modem generates a self-test pattern to be transmitted and received while the test is in progress.
 The modem flashes the EC LED each time an error is detected.